oracle/truffleruby/doc/user/reporting-performance-problems.md

 most Ruby implementations are not yet doing optimisations powerful enough to show them so it may be a new problem to some people in the Ruby community.

+## Using the JVM configuration

+For the best peak performance, you want to use the JVM configuration, using `--jvm`.
+The default native configuration starts faster but doesn't quite reach the same peak performance.
+However, you *must* then use a good benchmarking tool, like `benchmark-ips` described below, to run the benchmark, or the slower warmup time will mean that you don't see TruffleRuby's true performance in the benchmark.
+If you want to write simpler benchmarks that just run a while loop with a simple timer (which we would not recommend anyway), then use the default native mode so that startup and warmup time is shorter.

 ## How to check for basic performance problems

 If you are examining the performance of TruffleRuby, we would recommend that you